 How To Melt Crayons In Silicone Molds The Easy Way

 Do you have a bunch of unused crayons at your home?
-This is one of the coolest crafts to help you recycle & reuse those crayons.
-Learn how to melt crayons in silicone molds to make new colorful and fun-shaped crayons in less than 15 minutes!
+This easy craft tutorial will teach you how to melt crayons in silicone molds for fun-shaped crayons that don’t even look like they were made at home.

 “Very easy to follow, the tip to get the paper off was really helpful”